KirillTemnov/node-pocket/Readme.md

 # node-pocket
-  `node-pocet` is an API wrapper for https://getpocket.com service.
+  `node-pocket` is an API wrapper for https://getpocket.com service.

-  This project designed by current api docs: http://getpocket.com/api/docs
+  This project designed by current api docs: http://getpocket.com/developer/

 ## Installation